 Crested Butte Mountain Resort

-Also celebrating its 60th anniversary this year, Crested Butte Mountain Resort is one of the best ski resorts in Colorado for advanced skiers or snowboarders in search of a challenge: 53 percent of its 121 runs are considered advanced or expert level.
-Take a guided lesson to explore the mountain’s extreme terrain, or sign up to ski with an Olympian to really test your skills.
+Also celebrating its 60th anniversary this year, Crested Butte Mountain Resort is one of the best ski resorts in Colorado, perfectly tuned for more advanced skiers or snowboarders — particularly those in search of a challenge as 53 percent of its 121 runs are considered advanced or expert level.
+Take a guided lesson to explore the mountain's extreme terrain, or sign up to ski with an Olympian to really test your skills.
 For the truly adventurous, Irwin Guides and Scarp Ridge Lodge can arrange a private, luxury cat-skiing experience to encounter some of the greatest backcountry terrain (averaging 600 inches of snow per year).
-If your preference is more low key, take a leisurely stroll down historic Elk Avenue, where Victorian architecture welcomes you to explore the small shops and some of the best dining in the state.
+If your preference is more low key, take a leisurely stroll down historic Elk Avenue, where Old West Victorian architecture welcomes you to explore the small shops and some of the best dining in the state.
 Be sure to swing by local favorite Secret Stash for truly unforgettable pizza, Montanya Distillers for cocktails with locally distilled rums, Soupcon for rustic French bistro fare, and The Slogar for skillet-fried chicken.

 Find it: Crested Butte